DirtyHarryLYL/HAKE-Action/README.md

 - Paper is [here](https://arxiv.org/abs/2004.00945).
 - Our larger version HAKE-Large (>120K images, activity and part state labels) will be released soon.
-- We are keep enriching the data and part states on more data and activities (e.g., upon AVA, more kinds of action categories, more rare actions, etc.).
+- We are enriching the data and part states on more data and activities (e.g., upon AVA, more kinds of action categories, more rare actions, etc.).
 - We will keep updating our HAKE-Action model zoo to include more SOTA models and their HAKE-enhanced versions.

 ## [Data Mode](https://github.com/DirtyHarryLYL/HAKE)